Cess-OpenSource/CIPs/CIP-0.md

 CIP stands for CESS Improvement Proposal.
 A CIP is a design document providing information to the CESS community, or describing a new feature for CESS or its processes or environment.
 The CIP should provide a concise technical specification of the feature and a rationale for its adoption.
 The CIP author is responsible for building consensus within the community and documenting dissenting opinions.

 # CIP Rationale
-We expects CIPs to be the primary mechanisms for proposing new features, collecting community's technical participation on the issues and documenting the design decisions that have adopted by CESS.
+We expect CIPs to be the primary mechanisms for proposing new features, collecting community's technical participation on the issues and documenting the design decisions that have adopted by CESS.
 Because the CIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 However, we also expect that, where appropriate, Technical CIPs are also reflected in the protocol's specification, which is the primary source of reference for other developers.
 The CESS Spec site will in turn point back to the CIPs that have changed some part of the protocol, as well as the FIP's revision history.